 - Pat scallops dry with paper towels.
 In same skillet, heat 1 tablespoon drippings over medium-high heat.
-Add scallops; cook 2-3 minutes on each side or until golden brown and firm.
+Add scallops; cook until golden brown and firm, 2-3 minutes on each side.
 Remove from pan; keep warm.

 - Heat remaining drippings in same pan over medium-high heat.
-Add shallots; cook and stir 2-3 minutes or until tender.
+Add shallots; cook and stir until tender, 2-3 minutes.
 Add wine; bring to a boil, stirring to loosen browned bits from pan.
-Add spinach; cook and stir 1-2 minutes or until wilted.
+Add spinach; cook and stir until wilted, 1-2 minutes.
 Stir in bacon.
 Serve with scallops.
-Yield: 4 servings.

 Nutrition Facts3 scallops with 1/2 cup spinach mixture: 247 calories, 11g fat (4g saturated fat), 56mg cholesterol, 964mg sodium, 12g carbohydrate (1g sugars, 1g fiber), 26g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.